dvdvgt/se-tutorial-7/slides/tutorial1.md

 :::

-# git recap
+## Working Copy vs. Staging Area vs. Repository

-## working copy
+Working Copy

-The **working copy** the project folder that is currently under git version control.
+: The **working copy** the project folder that is currently under git version control.
 The working copy consists of "normal" files outside the `.git`, that can be altered.

-## staging area
+Staging Area

-The **staging area** is like a drafting area.
+: The **staging area** is like a drafting area.
 It is also called **index** and contains snapshots of files to be commited.

-## repository
+Repository

-The **repository** is represented by the `.git` folder.
+: The **repository** is represented by the `.git` folder.
 The repository **contains the whole history** of the project, e.g., commits and file snapshots.
 For example, this is also what is stored on Github.

-# Basic git usage: common commands
+## Common commands

 ::: columns